benjtinsley/ttree/notes_stack.md

 - [x] circular dependency pulling TalentNode class into task_node.py. should TalentNode own all the talent node functionality as well? refactor in order because I can't set or get the task_head in the current layout

 ## Random thoughts
+- lost_talents as tuple? convert to list and restore as a tuple when things need to be added in order to explicitly imply it can't be modified
 - Mastery allows new tasks to be immediately converted into talent nodes, without the need for the map, bypassing burnout and relearn
 - Relearn interval between tasks is 2 * total talent nodes - 1